HinnyTsang/whatsapp-clone/README.md

 Follow Tutorial from [Web Dev Simplfied](https://youtu.be/tBr-PybP_9c).

 Using Socket.io and React to rebuild a simple messanger in the local host.
+Instead of directly follow the instructions from the video, we used TypeScript in this project as a practice and learning.

 To start the application, please follow the following step.